haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

 ## Summary

 - a file system is the OS layer that maps human-readable names to raw disk blocks via inodes (EXT4) or MFT records (NTFS)
-- EXT4 is organized in five layers: physical, file system, file name, metadata, and data
+- EXT4 is organized in five layers: physical, file system, filename, metadata, and data
 - NTFS stores per-file metadata in the $MFT, supports alternate data streams, commonly abused to hide payloads
 - FAT is simple and widely used on removable media
 - APFS is the default for Apple devices